Restor-Foundation/tcd/docs/install.md

 pytest
 ```

-In the process of running the tests, the training dataset will be downloaded and cached, as well as various models.
+In the process of running the tests, the training dataset will be downloaded and cached, as well as most of the models.
 This will take between 5-10 GB of disk space.
-When we release updates t's important that we check that the dataset can be automatically obtained, but if you don't want/need it, you can skip to the next section and try to run some predictions instead.
+When we release updates it's important that we check that the dataset can be automatically obtained, but if you don't want/need it, you can skip to the [next section](prediction.md) and try to run some predictions instead.

 ## Building docs